camunda-community-hub/zeebe-client-node-js/README.md

 The simplest signature for a worker takes a string task type, and a job handler function.

-The job handler receives the job object, a callback that it can use to complete or fail the job, and a reference to the worker itself, which you can use to log using the worker's configured logger (See [Logging](#logging)).
+The job handler receives the job object, which has methods that it can use to complete or fail the job, and a reference to the worker itself, which you can use to log using the worker's configured logger (See [Logging](#logging)).

+Note: _The second argument is deprecated, and remains for backward-compatibility - it is a complete function.
+In the 1.0 version of the API, the complete function methods are available on the `job` object_.

 ```javascript
 const ZB = require('zeebe-node')